Maximum of Continuous Signal in Simulink

 The block can reset its state to the specified initial condition based on an external signal.
 To cause the block to reset its state, select one of the External reset choices.
 A trigger port appears below the block's input port and indicates the trigger type, as shown in this figure.

-• Select rising to trigger the state reset when the reset signal has a rising edge.
+to trigger the state reset when the reset signal has a rising edge. - Select

-• Select falling to trigger the state reset when the reset signal has a falling edge.
+to trigger the state reset when the reset signal has a falling edge. - Select

-• Select either to trigger the reset when either a rising or falling signal occurs.
+to trigger the reset when either a rising or falling signal occurs. - Select

 The reset port has direct feedthrough.
 If the block output is fed back into this port, either directly or through a series of blocks with direct feedthrough, an algebraic loop results (see Algebraic Loops).
 The Integrator block's state port allows you to feed back the block's output without creating an algebraic loop.